by Ron McVan

 Teutonic lore is mainly "father kin" in character, while Celtic lore is mainly "mother kin".
 The deities of the Teutons are controlled by the Great Father, and their elves by a king.

-The deities of the Celts are children of the Great Mother, and their fairies are ruled over by a queen.
+of the Great Mother, and their fairies are ruled over by a queen.

 The Druids taught the existence of one god, to whom they gave the name “Be’ al”, which Celtic antiquities tell us means “the life of every thing”, or “the source of all beings”, and which seems to have affinity with the Phoenician Baal and both gods are also identified with the sun.